MarkNjunge/nest-boilerplate/README.md

 }
 ```

-NB: Raising in a error with unknown values can be disabled by setting `validator.forbidUnknown` to `false` in the config.
+NB: Raising an error when unknown values are passed can be disabled by setting `validator.forbidUnknown` to `false` in the config.

 ## Errors & Exception Handling